How to Painlessly Declutter Your Home and Keep It Organized

 - by the computer desk to collect empty ink cartridges

 - by your desk or mail slot to collect mail (to reduce clutter and to make sure that you don’t lose an important item)

 When referring to lifestyle, minimalism means living with a limited number of possessions.
 While living with less isn't essential in order to reduce clutter, it can be very helpful.

-If there’s a continual stream of new things coming into your home there must be a continual stream of items leaving the home.
+If there’s a continual stream of new things coming into your home, there must be a continual stream of items leaving the home.
 If this equilibrium isn't reached, you’ll soon form clutter.
 If many new items are entering your home every day, you might want to consider adding a dose of minimalism to your lifestyle.
 This will not only reduce disorder but also save money.
+It's not necessary to become an extreme minimalist in order to solve a clutter problem, but removing unnecessary items from your home and preventing their reappearance could be helpful.

-Apart from essential food, toiletries, medicines, cleaning products, and basic clothing, every time you bring something home, try to recycle, donate, or discard something else, preferably a similar item.
+Apart from essential food, toiletries, medicines, cleaning products, basic clothing, and items of special significance, every time you bring something home, try to recycle or donate something else.
+The recycled item should preferably be similar to the one that was bought.
 For example, if you buy a new magazine, think about recycling an old one.
-Better still, give the magazine to a friend so that they can enjoy it or borrow it from a library instead of buying it.
+Better still, give the magazine to a friend so that they can enjoy it or borrow magazines from a library instead of buying them.

 It might be a good idea to think about your purchases and decide how many of them are really necessary.
 Of course, if something is essential for the lives of people or pets it must be obtained.
-Items that provide entertainment and enable relaxation are necessary, too.
+Items that provide entertainment and enable relaxation are necessary as well.
 You might be surprised by how many purchases you can eliminate, though.

 Go Digital to Reduce Paper